justintranjt/justintranjt.github.io/_projects/2019-01-23-Thrive-Goals.md

 ---
 ![]( /projects/thriveSplash.png )*A screenshot from the Splash page of Thrive*

 Thrive can be found at [https://thrive-goals.herokuapp.com](https://thrive-goals.herokuapp.com)!
+All source code is found on the corresponding [GitHub repo](https://github.com/justintranjt/ThriveGoals).
 Note that Thrive is targeted at Princeton University students and is therefore gated by Princeton's CAS authentication server.

 # Why build Thrive Goals?